keithschulze/BioInfoSummer-Workshop/automate/getting_started.md

 6. Count cells in Ki67 binary using Particle Analysis
 7. Count cells in Ph3 binary using Particle Analysis

-Note: We will introduce Geodesic reconstruction later.
+Note: We will introduce Geodesic reconstruction again later.

 ---
 # Rapid re-intro to Python programming